Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 // { lastname: 'Bongers', age: 31 }
 ```

-As you can see we parsed the user object and destructured the firstname into the firstname variable and the rest of the object into the `rest` variable.
+As you can see, we parsed the user object and destructured the firstname into the firstname variable and the rest of the object into the `rest` variable.

 ![Destructure objects with spread](https://cdn.hashnode.com/res/hashnode/image/upload/v1609829601125/puXvkTp40.png)